simon-ritchie/apysc/docstring_markdowns/apysc/_type/type_util.md

 **[Returns]**

 - `result`: bool
-  - If a specified value is immutable, this interface returns True.
+  - This interface checks the apysc value types as immutable to match the JavaScript behavior.

 <hr>

 **[Notes]**

-This interface checks the apysc value types as immutable to match the JavaScript behavior.
+apysc's value types, such as the `Int`, are checked as immutable since these js types are immutable.

 ## `is_number` function docstring